nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Steps:

-1. Type `findreader Bob` in the _Command Box_.
+1. Type `findreader Bob` into the _Command Box_.
 1. Press `Enter` to execute your input.

 Outcome:

-* The _Result Display_ will show a message indicating success.
+* The _Result Display_ will show a message with the number of matching results indicating success.
-* SmartLib will list out all the readers with "Bob" in their name.
+* SmartLib will list out all the readers with `Bob` in their name.
   <br><br>
   ![result for 'findreader Bob'](images/findBobResult.png)